johnsliao/ama_compiler/README.md

 ## When will the bot post to a thread?
 - Comment score must be > 0
 - Comment must end with a "?"
-- Submission is older than 24 hours old
+- Submission is older than 24 hours
-- Submission is younger than 48 hours old
+- Submission is younger than 7 days
 - Submission score must be greater than 10
 - Submission is not a `[REQUEST]`
 - Have not posted on the thread before (stored in a sqlite database)
+- Comment total length is not longer than 9500 characters

 ## Setting up your own ama bot
 1. Clone this repo